srijani07/know-your-triangles/README.md

 # know-your-triangles
-triangle validator built using vanillaJS. user enters the three angles and checks if a triangle can be formed with those angles.
+An app used to test your knowledge of triangles.
+Functionalities - Take a quiz, calculate area and/or hypotenuse and find if a triplet of angles can form a triangle or not.